-I was inspired to make this garland as a layering piece by a photo I saw on Instagram.
+I was inspired to make this do-it-yourself pennant garland as a layering piece by a photo I saw on Instagram.
 Earlier this fall, I’d purchased a wooden pumpkin garland from Hobby Lobby.
 After seeing the photo, I realized how easy it would be to create the look myself.

 I chose a popular fabric – black and ivory buffalo check – for my pennants.